arik-so/bolts/xx-point-timelock-contracts-DRAFT.md

 one signature set up beforehand, which does not open the commitment, and one signature afterwards that does.
 The delta between those signatures must be fixed beforehand.

-Here's how such a scheme could look:

-1. Carol sends Dave the following:
+In such a scheme, Carol could send Dave the following:

 - `A + B + C + Z`: the PTLC point that Dave will need to open
 - `P`: a random pubkey where `P = x * G`
 - `R`: a random nonce
 - an Adaptor signature `s' = h(R || P + A+B+C+Z || m) * x + r`

-Dave now has an Adaptor signature where the following holds true:
+Dave now has an Adaptor signature `s'` where the following holds true:

 - `s'` is not a valid signature
 - `h(R || P + A+B+C+Z || m) * (P + A+B+C+Z) + R - (s' * G) = h(R || P + A+B+C+Z || m) * (A+B+C+Z)`